Error Resilient Space Partitioning: Our Setting

 \section{Our Setting}

 In this section we present the basic setting that will be assumed throughout the paper.

-\paragraph{Tiling.} We study tilings of $\mathbb{R}^d$, where each tile is \emph{connected}, \emph{closed} and \emph{bounded}, and the tiles intersect only in their boundaries.
-We further assume that the tiling is \emph{locally finite}, meaning that the number of tiles that intersect any bounded ball $B(0,r)$ is finite.
-In some of the results we make additional assumptions on the tiles; such assumptions are stated explicitly.
+\subparagraph*{Colored tiling.} We study \emph{partitions} of $\mathbb{R}^d$ into subsets that are \emph{connected} (in the topological sense) and \emph{bounded}.
+Each set in the partition is colored in one of $k$ colors.
+It will be convenient for us to work with the topological \emph{closures} of the sets of the partition.
+Those closures form a \emph{tiling} of $\mathbb{R}^d$, where each tile is \emph{connected}, \emph{bounded}, and \emph{closed}, and the tiles intersect only in their boundaries.
+We note that the boundedness and the connectedness assumptions are natural and were made also in works on sparse partitions (e.g.,~\cite{Filtser24}).
+In some of the results we make additional assumptions on the tiles or drop some of the assumptions; such changes are stated explicitly.

-\paragraph{Coloring.} In our tiling, each tile is colored in one of $k$ colors.
-We note that the natural assumption that the tiles are unicolored is made for the sake of simplicity; all our results hold also if the tiles contain several colors, provided that the color classes inside each tile satisfy the assumptions we made on the tiles.

-\paragraph{Fault tolerance and inflation.} In order to compute the fault tolerance of a given tiling (with respect to the $L_2$ distance), we consider all tiles of the same color and inflate them (i.e., replace the tile $T$ by the set $T'=\{y: \exists x \in T, |x-y|<r\}$ for some $r>0$) until they touch each other.
-Clearly, the fault tolerance is the maximal $r$ for which such a non-intersecting inflation is possible.

-We denote the minimal distance between two same-colored points in different tiles by $t$, and so, the fault tolerance is $t/2$.
+\subparagraph*{Error resilience and inflation.} In order to compute the error resilience of a given tiling (with respect to the $L_2$ distance), we consider all tiles of the same color and inflate them (i.e., we replace the tile $T$ by the set $T'=\{y: \exists x \in T, \|x-y\|_2<r\}$ for some $r>0$) until they touch each other.
+Clearly, the error resilience is the maximal $r$, for which such a non-intersecting inflation is possible.
+We note that in convex geometry, such an inflation $T'$ is called \emph{the outer parallel body of radius $r$} of $T$ (see~\cite[p.~943]{Handbook}) or the open $r$-\emph{neighborhood} of $T$ with respect to the $L_2$-norm.
+The minimal distance between two equi-colored points in different tiles is denoted by $t$, and so, the error resilience is $t/2$.

-\paragraph{Normalization.} The $d$-dimensional volume of a figure $T \subset \mathbb{R}^d$ is denoted by $\lambda(T)$.
+\subparagraph*{Normalization.} The $d$-dimensional volume of a figure $T \subset \mathbb{R}^d$ is denoted by $\lambda(T)$.
+To avoid pathologies, we make the natural assumption that any inflated tile $T'$ satisfies $\lambda(\bar{T}')=\lambda(T')$, where $\bar{T}'$ is the topological closure of $T'$.
 We normalize the tiling by assuming that \emph{the volume of each tile is bounded by $1$} (like in the 1-dimensional case presented in the introduction, where all tiles are segments of length $1$).
-We make the natural assumption that any inflated tile $T'$ satisfies $\lambda(\bar{T}')=\lambda(T')$, where $\bar{T}'$ is the closure of $T'$.
+All the quantitative bounds we state in Sections~\ref{sec:upper} and~\ref{sec:lower} refer to this assumption.
+Normalization with respect to other natural metrics, as well as alternative distance metrics, are discussed in Appendix~\ref{App:Normalization}.